Coronavirus and investments: how to make money during falling markets

 Pandemic COVID-19 led to chaos in world markets, causing daily fluctuations and making it difficult to find a safe place for your money, reports CNBC.

-The S&P 500 lost a fifth of its value during the first quarter of the year, this is its biggest loss since the global financial crisis.
+The S&P 500 lost a fifth of its value during the first quarter of the year, its biggest loss since the global financial crisis.

 Now it’s more important than ever to have a cash buffer, especially if you are faced with difficult times, such as a fall in employment in the coming months.